aaron4157/Matrix-Optics/README.md

 Notion:
 r = height(y) from central axis
-th = slope; it becomes negative as ray goes down-ward and cross the central axis. a ball-shapped lens(n>1) is defined having positive curvature.
+th = slope; it becomes negative as ray goes down-ward and cross the central axis.
+Curvarure is defined out-ward.
+Ex. a ball lens is defined having positive curvature on both sides.